 Who is the course for?

-This course, which has been running for 7 years, may be of interest to you if:
+This course may be of interest to you if:

 - you would like to offer non-threatening supervision and reflective practice to a range of pastoral practitioners.